-18.1 Current Situation
+18.1.
+Current Situation

-Senqu Health Sub-District consists of 4 hospitals (Cloete Joubert in Barkly East, Lady Grey Hospital, Mlamliand Empilisweni in Sterkspruit), 20 fixed clinics, 1 Satellite clinic, 8 Mobile clinics, 5 health posts and 2 community-based services in Sterkspruit and 1 in Barkly East serving all the farms at Senqu.
+Senqu Health Sub-District consists of 4 hospitals (Cloete Joubert in Barkly East, Lady Grey Hospital, Mlamli and Empilisweni in Sterkspruit), 20 fixed clinics, 1 Satellite clinic, 8 Mobile clinics, 5 health posts and 2 community-based services in Sterkspruit and 1 in Barkly East serving all the farms at Senqu.
 Empilisweni hospital has been repaired and the road to Mlamli hospital is paved from the gravel road.
-The Lady Grey Hospital has been completed.
-This was part of the Covid 19 upgrades.
+The Lady Grey Hospital though is in the process of being renovated due to flood damage.